Panama Activities

 Gatun Lake and Panama Canal Expedition

-If you consider yourself an adventurer looking for a wonderful memory, this boat journey into the heart of Lake Gatun, the world's second-largest artificial lake, will be one of your favorites.
-In a tour that combines history and ecology, you will navigate through the Panama Canal to hidden islands where should conditions be favorable, you will see families of capuchin, howler and white-face monkeys.
+If you consider yourself an adventurer looking for a wonderful memory, this boat journey into the heart of Lake Gatun will be perfect for you!
+Gatun lake is the world's second-largest artificial lake and the heart of the Panama Canal.
+In a tour that combines history and ecology, you will navigate aroung passing ships in the widest part of the Panama Canal to hidden islands where, should conditions be favorable, you will see families of capuchin, howler and Titi monkeys.

 Level of Difficulty: Easy